pauleveritt/kotlin_for_python/docs/variables/index.rst

-Kotlin has a lot of types, but I won't bother to explain them all since they are all the same concept.
+Kotlin has a lot of types, but I won't bother to explain them all since they have the same concept.

 A number can be in the type of a ``Byte``, a ``Short``, an ``Int``, a ``Float``, a ``Double`` or a ``Long``.